dirkk/basex-rtd/docs/Database Module.md

     `BXDB0002`: The addressed database does not exist or could not be opened.

-### db:list
+## db:list

 db:list() as xs:string*
 db:list($db as xs:string) as xs:string*
 db:list($db as xs:string, $path as xs:string) as xs:string*

-:   Returns a string sequence with the names of all databases:  * If a database `$db` is specified, all documents and raw files of the specified database are returned.     * The list of resources can be further restricted by the `$path` argument.
+:   Returns a string sequence with the names of all databases:  * If a database `$db` is specified, all documents and raw files of the specified database are returned.

     **Errors**